longturn/freeciv21/docs/Coding/hacking.rst

 If you alter the graphics, then make sure that the background remains transparent.
 Failing to do this means the mask-pixmaps will not be generated properly, which will certainly not give any good results.

-Each terrain Tile is drawn in 16 versions, all the combinations with a green border in one of the main directions.
+Each terrain tile is drawn in 16 versions, all the combinations with a green border in one of the main directions.
 Hills, Mountains, Forests, and Rivers are treated in special cases.

 Isometric tilesets are drawn in a similar way to how civ2 draws (that is why civ2 graphics are compatible).
-For each base terrain type there exists one Tile sprite for that terrain.
-The Tile is blended with nearby Tiles to get a nice-looking boundary.
+For each base terrain type there exists one tile sprite for that terrain.
+The tile is blended with nearby tiles to get a nice-looking boundary.
 This is erroneously called "dither" in the code.

-Non-isometric tilesets draw the Tiles in the "original" Freeciv21 way, which is both harder and less pretty.
+Non-isometric tilesets draw the tiles in the "original" Freeciv21 way, which is both harder and less pretty.
-There are multiple copies of each Tile, so that a different copy can be drawn depending on the terrain type of the adjacent Tiles.
+There are multiple copies of each tile, so that a different copy can be drawn depending on the terrain type of the adjacent tiles.
 It may eventually be worthwhile to convert this to the civ2 system or another one altogether.

 Diplomacy